Predictive Maintenance: A Game Changing Wireless Vibration Sensor - Now With NO Gateways!

 The ability of the wireless vibration sensor provided by Miniotec to connect directly through a cellular connection with the LTE wireless protocol is a significant feature.
 This sensor can connect directly to the network, much like a mobile phone, in contrast to other sensors that need a gateway to connect to the Cloud.
 This reduces the need for extra hardware and improves maintainability, reliability and ease of use.

 Another unique capability of the wireless vibration sensor offered by Miniotec is the integration of six (6) sensors in one device.
-Most wireless vibration sensors on the market have one or two sensors, but the Miniotec sensor has six, allowing for a more comprehensive monitoring and analysis of equipment performance.
+Most wireless vibration sensors on the market have one or two sensors, but the Miniotec offered sensor has six, allowing for a more comprehensive monitoring and analysis of equipment performance.
 The six sensors include an integrated triaxial accelerometer with a very wide frequency range, equipment surface temperature sensor, humidity, rotational speed, acoustic sound sensor (inaudible range) and magnetic flux.
 The combination of acoustic and surface temperature is used to separate a real fault event from speed and load variations which is a differentiator of this sensor.
-This allows for 24/7, 365 monitoring and the ability to detect and diagnose multiple faults in one device, making it more efficient and cost-effective for businesses.
+This allows for 24/7, 365 monitoring with direct cellular connectivity and the ability to detect and diagnose multiple faults in one device, making it more efficient and cost-effective for businesses.

 Benefits Of Wireless Vibration Sensors